-A free IPTV addon available through the official repository, Xumo has a number fo sports-related channels readily available to Kodi users, including channels for soccer, lacrosse, surfing, fishing, MMA, football, and more.
+A free IPTV addon available through the official repository, Xumo has a number of sports-related channels readily available to Kodi users, including channels for soccer, lacrosse, surfing, fishing, MMA, football, and more.
 Even better, the quality is almost always good.

 Like Xumo, Pluto TV provides a rather extensive and free list of TV channels.
 While you won’t find some of the most popular TV channel options through Pluto TV, you will find a large selection of news, entertainment, sports and more that are highly attractive offers for the simple price of $0.

 Unlike Xumo, which will play for free on Kodi without login credentials, you’ll need to create an account on Pluto and login through Kodi to get the streams.
 The account signup is free, however.